-Only 6 per cent of sexual violence cases reported to Police end in jail: major Government study
+Only 6 per cent of sexual violence cases reported to Police end in jail: Major Government study

 Trials of specialised sexual violence courts in Auckland and Whangarei were also made permanent this year after a report found they reduced wait times and anxiety for victims.

-The pilots were established in 2016 and gave judges special training in handling the cases, with a greater focus on pre-trial management.
+The pilots were established in 2016 and saw judges given special training in handling the cases, with a greater focus on pre-trial management.

-Justice Minister Andrew Little in August said while an expansion to other districts made sense, no resources had been allocated to expanding the scheme and a nationwide rollout was likely to take several years.
+Justice Minister Andrew Little in August said while an expansion to other districts made sense, no resources had been allocated to expanding the scheme and a nationwide rollout was likely take several years.

 Where to get help